 Check out the channels offered for children through the different pay TV and online streaming services available to make sure you’re going to get the children’s content you expect.

 It’s also worth noting that parents should spend time identifying the content they want children to benefit from.
-I’ve provided a guide to some tools that help you achieve this more easily.
+This guide to some tools can help you achieve this more easily.